Suggested links

 Will insurance cover the cost of a partial hospitalization program?

 While sometimes relapse is part of overall recovery, it doesn’t mean the treatment has failed.
-Your partial hospitalization program is designed to provide you with the tools to best defend you against relapsing during and after the program.

 How long does a PHP last?